The Relationship Between Disability And Addiction

-Individuals with substance use disorders may struggle with underlying disorders they are unaware of.
+Individuals with SUDs may struggle with underlying disorders that they are unaware of.
 They may have several questions about treatments, medications, and disability services.
 Contact a treatment provider today to inquire about various treatment plans.
-Examine your options for faith-based treatments, holistic-based treatments and peer groups today.
+Examine your options for faith-based treatments, holistic-based treatments, and peer groups today.
 Explore the many ways rehab can help you restore your life to one of health and happiness.